-- A comprehensive planning framework is needed to link the three main land uses and their timing i.e. housing, school with playing fields and new leisure space. - Development will be programmed in order to enable the completion of 180 homes and other uses by 2014/15 - The priority is to deliver the school playing fields first.
-Housing will be phased to allow this to be delivered and to generate funds for refurbishment of the school. - The Masterplan provides a detailed planning framework sufficient to take forward the scheme through to a planning application. - The planning application will be processed under a Planning Performance Agreement. - Joint working with the landowners will ensure delivery of the scheme, secure necessary developer contributions and ensure that long term management of all open spaces, including Cox Dell and The Plantation, is in place. - The Council will work with Hertfordshire County Council to identify the level and type of contributions required towards sustainable transport measures, local highway works and additional educational and community facilitie S.
+- A comprehensive planning framework is needed to link the three main land uses and their timing i.e. housing, school with playing fields and new leisure space. - Development will be programmed in order to enable the completion of 180 homes and other uses by 2014/15 - The priority is to deliver the school playing fields, i.e. before the refurbishment of the school.
+Housing will be phased to allow the playing fields to be relocated first. - A master plan will provide a detailed planning framework, sufficient to take the scheme forward to a planning application. - The planning application will be progressed under a Planning Performance Agreement. - Joint working with the landowners will ensure delivery of the scheme, secure necessary developer contributions and ensure that long term management of all open spaces, including Cox Dell and The Plantation, is in place. - The Council will work with Hertfordshire County Council to identify the level and type of contributions required towards sustainable transport measures, local highway works and additional educational and community facilities.